vpereira/mogwai/README.md

 DEPLOY LIKE A BOSS
 ==================

-The idea is to provide vagrant boxes to be used by our maintenance team.
+The idea is to provide virtual machines and vagrant boxes to be used by our maintenance team.

 dependencies: